 We are a private club and membership is available by application only.
-Applications for membership are available at the range clubhouse during scheduled safety orientation meetings, or (click here) to download the application, fill it out completely and bring it with you to the next scheduled safety orientation meeting.
-Do not send your application in by mail, applications received by mail will not be accepted, you must bring the application with you in person when you attend a meeting.
 We are located at 4692 West Potash Hwy in Grand Island, NE.(map).
-These meetings are required for all new applicants and also best way to start the application process.
-Safety orientation meetings for new members are scheduled (see below) numerous times a year by the Grand Island Rifle Club.
+A new member Safety Orientation meeting is required for all new applicants and also best way to start the membership process.
+Safety orientation meetings for new members are scheduled several times a year by the Grand Island Rifle Club.

 When you attend a safety orientation meeting you will receive a book that includes all club safety rules and regulations.
 The membership committee will explain these rules to you and give you the opportunity to ask questions.
 These safety orientation meetings generally last about 90 minutes.
 Applications will be available at the clubhouse prior to the meetings.
 After the meeting Board of Directors will review and evaluate each application and then vote to either approve or deny membership to the club.
-Notification will be given by correspondence, normally within 7 business days.
+Notification will be given by correspondence, normally within 10 business days.
 If approved, the applicant will be given information on how and when, membership dues can be paid.
-Upon paying dues, new applicants must show a valid driver’s license or state issued ID before dues can be accepted.
+Upon paying dues, new applicants must show the following before dues can be accepted.

 1. A valid Driver’s License or a State Issued ID card.

 A new member’s membership dues are prorated quarterly, which means that dues are reduced throughout the year depending on when dues are paid.
 Once accepted, applicants have one year in which to pay their dues.
 If not paid within this time period, the application becomes null and void and the applicant will have to go through the application process again.